 Lie #2: You aren’t good enough.

-If I can feel that way as a fifty-year-old mother, how do my teenagers feel?
+If I can feel that way as a fifty-five-year-old mother, how do my teenagers fee?

 She is wise.
 Time away from the noise and bombardment of pressures to live or act a certain way is a good way to bring our attention back to the One who gave us life and Who sustains us.